forestgrape/coronavirus/2_biological/virion_viability.md

 * [in work]
 * Risk assessment
   * The long survival of virions in cool environments without sunlight indicates a transmission risk in stairwell or garages/parkings of large buildings ([Precaution measures in Large Buildings](../7_social/controlling.md#large-buildings)).
-  * The fast inactivation in sunlight is one reason [outside is safer](../7_social/controlling.md#outside-is-safer), especially on sunny days.
+  * The fast inactivation in sunlight is one reason [outdoors is safer](../7_social/controlling.md#outdoors-is-safer), especially on sunny days.

 <!--